adequatica/maps-bookmarks/README.md

 # Point of Interests

+I've been using [maps.me](https://maps.me) app during all my travels since 2013, but after update 2.0 in December 2020 the app was ruined and became completely unusable.

+I had to convert KML files into GPX for migration bookmarks to [OsmAnd](https://osmand.net).
+Now they could be imported to OsmAnd as waypoints in Trips.

-I've been using [MAPS.ME](https://maps.me) app during all my travels since 2013.
-Since that time I saved about half a thousand places where I have been and will be glad if someone find them useful.
-[How can I import bookmarks](https://support.maps.me/hc/en-us/articles/207895029-How-to-import-bookmarks-)?
+I saved almost a thousand places where I have been and will be glad if someone find them useful.

 ## Map legend

 * Red — sightseeings;
+* Orange — cafés, restaurants, fast food;
 * Yellow — shops, markets, fairs;
 * Green — parks, botanical gardens, mountainboard parks;
 * Purple — bars or pubs;
-* Orange — cafés, restaurants, fast food;
-* Brown — craft beer bars and breweries or craft beer bootle shops;
+* Magenta — craft beer bars and breweries or craft beer bootle shops;
-* Pink — bus and train stations or a group of special [POI](https://en.wikipedia.org/wiki/Point_of_interest)s for particular area.
+* Gray — bus and train stations or a group of special [POI](https://en.wikipedia.org/wiki/Point_of_interest)s for particular area.

 ## Lists of bookmarks